The True Cost of Non-Compliance in Business

-Non-compliance costs more than twice that of compliance costs.
+The cost of non-compliance is more than twice that of compliance costs.
 Although some companies might be tempted to continue running the way they always have, rather than changing to meet new compliance requirements, this can have significant financial – and reputational – impacts.
-According to a study by the Ponemon Institute and Globalscape*, being compliant can actually save you money, thanks to the onerous cost of fines, business disruption and loss of revenue.
+According to a study by the Ponemon Institute and Globalscape, being compliant can actually save you money, thanks to the onerous cost of fines, business disruption and loss of revenue.

 Compliance is a big business, no matter what industry you work in.
 As your operation begins to expand, compliance costs will too.
-It’s also important to realise that expanding into new markets all over the world will incur much higher compliance costs than just operating solely in one location.
+It’s also important to realise that expanding into new markets all over the world will incur much higher compliance costs than operating solely in one location.

 What are compliance costs?

-Compliance costs encompass everything that goes into keeping a business compliant with necessary regulations.
+Compliance costs encompass everything that goes into keeping a business compliant with relevant regulations.

-In addition to industry regulations locally and nationally, compliance costs can be incurred as a result of international regulations.
+In addition to local and national industry regulations, compliance costs can be incurred as a result of international regulations.
 As a company begins to expand its global operations, these costs will naturally increase as the company moves into new jurisdictions.

-As you expand internationally compliance can be a significant cost burden that requires dedicated professional staff to curtail risk and allocation of legal and non-legal penalties for non-compliance.
+As you expand internationally, compliance costs can be a significant burden that requires dedicated professional staff to curtail risk and allocation of legal and non-legal penalties for non-compliance.

-In order to reduce potential overhead costs, more and more businesses are looking to third parties to ensure compliance on their behalf.
+In order to reduce potential compliance costs, more and more businesses are looking to third parties to ensure that compliance is achieved on their behalf.

 Cost of Non-Compliance

-Non-compliance costs include fines settlements, business disruption, productivity loss, revenue loss etc. What’s more, it’s getting more expensive every year.
+The cost of non-compliance can include fines settlements, business disruption, productivity loss, and revenue loss.
+What’s more, it’s getting more expensive every year.

-The average cost for organizations that experience non-compliance problems is $14.82 million, a 45% increase from 2011.
-While it’s easy to ascribe this increase to the high profile fines, the real cost of non-compliance is much more serious.
+The average cost for organizations that experience non-compliance problems is now around $14.82 million, a 45% increase from 2011.
+While it’s easy to ascribe this increase to the high–profile fines, the real cost of non-compliance is much more serious.

-According to the study, the biggest cost of non-compliance is business disruption rather than any fines or penalties.
+According to the study, the biggest financial cost of non-compliance is business disruption, rather than fines or penalties.
 This is often because when they’re found to be non-compliant, businesses can be forced to implement compliance changes before being able to resume business.

 This can have a knock-on effect on business areas that aren’t even subject to the regulations being breached, potentially paralyzing the entire business.
 If compliance has to come in the form of new processes being introduced, further disruption will come in the implementation and training of staff.
-One of the most recent examples of this is the General Data Protection Regulations (GDPR).
+One frequently seen example of this is the General Data Protection Regulations (GDPR).

-- Ensures data is handled, transmitted and retained in a manner that meets the requirements of the legislation;
+- Ensure data is handled, transmitted and retained in a manner that meets the requirements of the legislation

 Cost of in-country compliance

 The worst mistake you can make is to underestimate the complexity of international payroll compliance.
-No matter how skilled your organization is at managing payroll in the U.S., global expansion presents new challenges that threaten your company’s ability to operate overseas.
+No matter how skilled your organization is at managing payroll, global expansion presents new challenges that threaten your company’s ability to operate overseas.

-Gambling with employment law in hopes that you are in compliance can greatly impact your organization.
-If you think you won’t get caught, think hard about the cost.
+Gambling with employment law in the hopes that you are in compliance can greatly impact your organization.
+If you think you won’t get caught, think hard about the cost of non-compliance.

 If your hiring misses a step, or is delayed due to fines, your project or expansion begins to cost more money.
 Delays set strategic plans back, cause disruptions and can cost businesses dearly.

-Studies show that maintaining in-country compliance is considerably cheaper than taking a hit from the fines and setbacks.
+Studies show that maintaining in-country compliance is considerably cheaper than taking a hit from fines and setbacks.
 This is why it makes sense to have the expertise in place before you start your expansion.
 Find out more about managing global payroll in foreign countries, with our in-country HR and payroll guides.

 1. Audit more than once a year

-The Ponemon Institute and Globalscape study has revealed that organizations that conduct 5 or more internal compliance audits per year have the lowest total compliance cost.
-Or reduce the risk further by outsourcing tasks to an extrenal provider.
+The Ponemon Institute and Globalscape study has revealed that organizations that conduct five or more internal compliance audits per year have the lowest total compliance cost.
+Or you could reduce the risk even further by outsourcing tasks to an external provider.